 Follow up after the meeting.
 Thank them for their time, reiterate your message, send any materials promised and share any photos you took during the visit.

-Tip: Let the Alliance know how the meeting went using our Online Meeting Report.
+- Tip: Let the Alliance know how the meeting went.

-We hope you find this guide helpful, and that you’ll let us know how you used it.
-We also encourage you to use these same strategies to develop relationships with state and local elected officials and other community leaders.
+We hope you find this step-by-step guide helpful, and that you’ll let us know how you used it.
+We encourage you to use these same strategies to develop relationships with state and local elected officials and other community leaders as well.